 There is much debate as to whether children should be told about these types of events at all and whether discussing these issues is inappropriate for them.
-I really value the innocence of childhood and I am someone who believes that this needs to be protected wherever possible, however this is becoming more and more difficult in the contemporary world of multi media exposure.
-When I think about this I fear that when small children are exposed to snippets of these stories they will begin to make up their own minds about the reality of this atrocity.
+I really value the innocence of childhood and I am someone who believes that this needs to be protected wherever possible.
+However, this is becoming more and more difficult in the contemporary world of multimedia exposure.
+When I think about this, I fear that, when small children are exposed to snippets of these stories, they will begin to make up their own minds about the reality of this atrocity.
 This could be a confusing experience for children, especially if there is no sensible adult voice mediating it for them.

 It’s important to remember that gaining an understanding of the motivations for the atrocity in Manchester is really difficult for even grown-ups to comprehend.
-As adults we try to intellectualise these events in order to make ‘sense’ of them.
-We invest a careful amount of emotionality so as to make it feel real to us but we often turn away from the imagery when we feel ourselves getting overwhelmed so as to regulate the experience for ourselves.
+As adults we try to intellectualise these events in order to make sense of them.
+We invest a careful amount of emotionality so as to make it feel real to us, but we often turn away from the imagery when we feel ourselves getting overwhelmed so as to regulate the experience for ourselves.
 This way of protecting ourselves by initiating our psychological defences is a core aspect to coping and is a strategy that is often necessary in order for us not to get overwhelmed.
 These defence mechanisms allow us to detach from the feelings of fear and sadness in order to continue on with our daily lives.

 So given this is so difficult for us as fully adjusted adults to manage, how on earth will children make sense of it?

 Children of all ages are exposed to the media whether that is radio, television or social media.
 They are likely to pick up bits of these news stories here and there and perhaps be curious about them.
-If this curiosity is brought to their peer group or the internet for verification they may well get a series of inaccurate responses which will prove only to confuse them more.
+If this curiosity is brought to their peer group or the internet for verification, they may well get a series of inaccurate responses which will prove only to confuse them more.

 So how do we manage it?

 Unfortunately there is no one easy way of discussing or explaining terrorism to your child.
-Therefore we must consider a menu of options of response which might help, depending on the individual variables in the child.
+Therefore, we must consider a menu of options of response which might help, depending on the individual variables in the child.

 The first thing to realise is that every child is different and a lot depends on their age, temperament and robustness.
 Gauging these aspects of the child will guide and determine what approach you will take.

 If your child is of a hypersensitive nature, then perhaps a ‘less is more’ philosophy is best when it comes to answering any questions about these distressing events.
-As parents we know our children best and therefore we are best placed to skilfully edit information and drip feed it to them in a way that they can manage.
+As parents, we know our children best and therefore we are best placed to skilfully edit information and drip feed it to them in a way that they can manage.
 The challenge here is to give the child enough information to counteract the possibility of distressing fantasies and allow them to feel trusted with this information.
-However it is essential for them not to feel overwhelmed so the details and explanations need to be carefully moderated.
+However, it is essential for them not to feel overwhelmed, so the details and explanations need to be carefully moderated.
 The other balance that you are trying to achieve is to develop a social conscience in your child where they feel empathy for other people, but not to the extent that they feel overburdened with a sense of responsibility or fear for their own safety.

-It is my view that preschool children do not need to know any of the specific details of what happened at the concert.
-Preschool age is an important time in terms of feeling safe in order to develop and learn.
-We can see this in how they sometimes struggle to manage short periods of parental absence and therefore there is no value in adding anymore concern.
+It is my view that pre-school children do not need to know any of the specific details of what happened at the concert.
+Pre-school age is an important time in terms of feeling safe in order to develop and learn.
+We can see this in how they sometimes struggle to manage short periods of parental absence and therefore there is no value in adding any more concern.
 They should be shielded from this media exposure and parents need to make sure that this happens.
-It is more acceptable to be creative with the truth when communicating with this age group because sometimes reality is far too difficult for them to comprehend.
+It is more acceptable to be creative with the truth when communicating with this age group, because sometimes reality is far too difficult for them to comprehend.

-So when telling a young child about these events what should we bear in mind?
+So when telling a young child about these events, what should we bear in mind?

+The first thing is language.
 Parents must keep the language and content appropriate for the child’s age and temperament.
 So avoid overwhelming them with information they cannot understand or using words that are inflated or overly dramatic.
-It is worth bearing in mind that the permanency of death is rarely understood by any child before the age of 6 years old and so they are unable to understand the ‘meaning’ of events like these.
-Perhaps at this age the child is told that someone got very angry and did some very bad things and some people were hurt and others were very badly hurt, but that the men that did this were caught and are no longer at large.
+It is worth bearing in mind that the permanency of death is rarely understood by any child before the age of six years old and so they are unable to understand the meaning of events like these.
+Perhaps at this age, the child is told that someone got very angry and did some very bad things and some people were hurt and others were very badly hurt, but that the men that did this were caught and are no longer at large.
 It is important to show examples of how the people of the world have united behind the people of Manchester to help and support them.

-In cases such as this it is often advised to avoid using phrases like ‘bad people’, but rather refer to people ‘doing bad things’.
+In cases such as this, it is often advised to avoid using phrases like "bad people’" but rather refer to people "doing bad things".
 The notion that purely bad people exist may cause the child to question the people that they understand to be bad and feel a sense of impending fear that these bad people will do something will happen to them.

-In the case of primary school aged children I would avoid getting into the political motivations for the act.
+In the case of primary school-aged children I would avoid getting into the political motivations for the act.
 I think these details are beyond their comprehension and perhaps unnecessary.
 It may be useful to explain that some people feel very strongly about something that they believe and they feel that others need to feel the same.
-However it is important to reiterate that we all need to tolerate people having different views or opinions than us and that we should not force people to believe what we believe.
+However, it is important to reiterate that we all need to tolerate people having different views or opinions than us and that we should not force people to believe what we believe.

-In the case of teenagers, they may well be able to understand some of the motivations, religious or political motivations for why these people did what they did, but again I would focus on answering their questions and clarifying any myths and misunderstandings rather than over-burdening them with details that are distressing and incomprehensible.
+In the case of teenagers, they may well be able to understand some of the religious or political motivations for why these people did what they did, but, again, I would focus on answering their questions and clarifying any myths and misunderstandings rather than over-burdening them with details that are distressing and incomprehensible.
 Many teens may be distressed because they can identify with the victims of the tragedy, and this is ok.
 Support them in their grief and listen to their emotional response to the event.
 Acknowledge the painfulness and offer them emotional support if they require it.

 The most important element of these discussions is to reinforce their sense of safety.
 Although there is no guarantee that we are immune to these sorts of attacks in Ireland, we need to not let our children believe that something similar happening here is a foregone conclusion.
-We need to explain that we feel for the people of Manchester and we would like to communicate that to them but that here in Ireland thankfully we are all safe and there is no reason to believe that this will change.
-We need to use the past as a predictor of the future and make it clear to children that such attacks have never happened here and therefore are extremely unlikely to occur here in the future.
+We need to explain that we feel for the people of Manchester and we would like to communicate that to them, but that, here in Ireland, thankfully, we are all safe and there is no reason to believe that this will change.
+We need to use the past as a predictor of the future and make it clear to children that such attacks have never happened here and, therefore, are extremely unlikely to occur here in the future.
 Although this is not an unquestionable verifiable fact, the feeling of safety for a child outweighs the need to be pedantically truthful in this instance.

 Should I bring it up if my child has not asked any questions about it?